WWE Rumors: Update On Sting Possibly Going To AEW, Chris Jericho Drops Hint On ‘Dynamite’

 There have been plenty of rumors swirling around that WWE Hall of Famer Sting is heading to All Elite Wrestling.
-One day, the rumors are on fire, and the next day, they’re squashed.
 A new update full of speculation has things looking more likely that the legendary former champion will end up in AEW before too long.
-Fuel has undoubtedly being added to the fire by Chris Jericho, who dropped a subtle hint on Wednesday’s Dynamite.
+Fuel has undoubtedly been added to the fire by Chris Jericho, who dropped a subtle hint on Wednesday’s Dynamite.

+Fans have witnessed Jericho carrying around a bat in recent weeks, and he had it with him on this week’s episode of Dynamite.
+Longtime wrestling fans know this is likely a subtle nod to Sting, who has carried around a bat ever since changing his gimmick in 1996.

 Even though Sting medically retired from the ring years ago, he is still a well-known and profitable name.
 The Legends Contract that Sting had with WWE is no longer in place, and it seems as if he’s free to appear for any promotion in the world that he chooses.

 According to Dave Meltzer of Wrestling Observer Radio, by way of Wrestle Talk, signs are pointing to Sting showing up in AEW soon.
-There has been no confirmation, and he doesn’t have a signed contract in place, but the rumors are becoming too big to ignore.
+There has been no confirmation, and he doesn’t have a signed contract in place, but the whispers are becoming too big to ignore.

 Sting is someone who doesn’t usually draw focus to something if he doesn’t care about it.
 When Sting tweeted out about AEW, it led to a lot of speculation and confusion from fans on social media.